- Growing Mint Indoors: Essential Tips for Indoor Mint Care - November 21, 2023

-Did you know that the Begonia darthvaderiana plant is named after the famous Star Wars character of Darth Vader?
+Did you know that the Begonia darthvaderiana plant of the Begoniaceae family is named after the famous Star Wars character Darth Vader?

-It is because of its dark olive or black foliage that it got the name Darthvaderiana.
+It is because of its dark olive or black foliage that this Begonia genus plant got the name Darthvaderiana.
 It is grown as an indoor plant but can be grown outdoors in bright indirect light.

 Our expert gardeners have provided the ultimate care guide for Begonia darthvaderiana.

 - What Is Begonia Darthvaderiana?
 Origin

 - Best Time to Repot